lammps/lammps/doc/src/fix_bond_swap.rst

    IMPORTANT: Whether the swap is accepted or rejected, no other swaps are attempted by this processor on this timestep.
-No other eliglble 4-tuples of atoms are considered.
+No other eligible 4-tuples of atoms are considered.
 This means that each processor will perform either a single swap or none on timesteps this fix is invoked.